gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/AppModel/Gapotchenko.FX.AppModel.Information/README.md

 Console.WriteLine("Copyright: {0}", info.Copyright);
 ```

-Note that the example above gets information for `System.Object` type which belongs to .NET BCL (Base Class Library).
+Note that the example above gets information for `System.Object` type which belongs to .NET BCL (Base Class Library), another part of the program.
-The following information is retrieved:
+The following information about that part is retrieved:

 ```
 Product: Microsoft® .NET